nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

     openstack overcloud profiles list

-Phase 4.2: Download the Nuage VSP RPMs and Create a Yum Repository
+Phase 4.2: Download the Nuage VSP RPMs
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-For Nuage VSP integrations, download all the required components and create a yum repository reachable from the Undercloud hypervisor or any other machine used to modify the Overcloud image (see `Phase 4.3: Modify the Overcloud Image`_).

-The repository contents may change depending on the roles configured for your deployment.
+The hardware VTEP solution needs the following packages to be downloaded from Nokia OLCS (Online Customer Support) web site.

 ::